Adult Choking Relief Techniques for Emergency Response

 Are there differences in performing choking first aid on an adult vs. an infant?

-Yes, the techniques for choking first aid differ between adults and infants.
-For infants, back blows and chest thrusts are used instead of abdominal thrusts.
-It's important to familiarize yourself with both sets of techniques to be prepared for various scenarios.
+Yes.
+Infants receive back blows and chest thrusts instead of abdominal thrusts.
+Familiarize yourself with both adult and infant techniques to be prepared for all scenarios.

 How do I assist a choking pregnant or obese person?

-For pregnant or obese individuals, the standard abdominal thrusts may not be effective or safe.
-In such cases, chest thrusts should be used.
-Stand behind the person and place your hands on the center of their chest, just above the sternum.
-Push inward and upward firmly and repeatedly until the obstruction is cleared or the person can breathe again.
-This method avoids applying pressure to the abdomen, making it safer for these individuals.
+For pregnant or obese adults, chest thrusts are preferred over abdominal thrusts.
+Stand behind the person, place your hands on the center of the chest (just above the sternum), and push inward and upward repeatedly until the obstruction is cleared or the person can breathe.

 When should I call emergency services for a choking victim?